ABridoux/scout/README.md

 // Adding
 // -------

-// will add a new dictionary key named "Franklin" into "people" and and insert a key named "height" into it with the value 190 try json.add(190, at: "people", "Franklin", "height")
+// will add a new dictionary key named "Franklin" into "people" and insert a key named "height" into it with the value 190 try json.add(190, at: "people", "Franklin", "height")

 // will add a new dictionary key named "Franklin" into "people", adding a hobbies array with one element: "basket"